Quality-Check Glass - RENTRASPA

 RENTRASPA acts as your built-in QC layer.
 We source from vetted factories, inspect to agreed AQL standards, grade defects honestly, and pre-test bottles with their closures so you receive consistent, shelf-ready glass — not a lottery.
 Every SKU comes with a tech sheet so your incoming inspection has something to check against, and our in-house decoration means printing, foiling and frosting are inspected on the same line.
 With end-to-end import logistics and local Chennai-based support, you have an expert to call when a carton looks off.

-Put our quality to the test the smart way: order a sample kit and run your own inspection, message us on WhatsApp at +91 75500 82827 to ask about our AQL and defect standards, or start a custom packaging plan once you are confident in the consistency.
+Put our quality to the test the smart way: order a sample kit and run your own inspection, message us on WhatsApp at +91 75500 82827 to ask about our AQL and defect standards, or start a custom packaging plan once you're confident in the consistency.

 Frequently asked questions